Lowering cortisol made easy: What really helps

 • Support cell renewal

-By reducing oxidative stress, the NRF2 activator can indirectly contribute to the normalization of cortisol levels.
+By reducing oxidative stress, the NRF2 activator can indirectly contribute to normalizing cortisol levels.

-Certain habits can increase cortisol levels and should therefore be avoided if possible:
+Certain habits can drive cortisol levels up and should therefore be avoided as much as possible:

-• Skipping meals : Skipping meals, especially breakfast, can cause blood sugar fluctuations that increase cortisol levels.
+• Skipping meals: Skipping meals, especially breakfast, can lead to blood sugar fluctuations that increase cortisol levels.

-• Excessive caffeine consumption : More than 3-4 cups of coffee or energy drinks daily can increase cortisol release.
+• Excessive caffeine consumption: More than 3-4 cups of coffee daily or energy drinks can increase cortisol secretion.

-• Blue light before bedtime : Using smartphones and screens in the evening disrupts melatonin production and can disrupt the cortisol rhythm.
+• Blue light before bedtime: Using smartphones and screens in the evening hours disrupts melatonin production and can disturb the cortisol rhythm.

-• Overtraining without adequate recovery : Training sessions that are too intense or too frequent without adequate recovery phases can chronically increase cortisol levels.
+• Overtraining without sufficient recovery: Too intense or too frequent training sessions without adequate recovery phases can chronically increase cortisol levels.

-• Constant accessibility : The constant flow of information and constant availability through digital media can lead to a chronic state of stress.
+• Constant availability: The constant flow of information and continuous availability through digital media can lead to a chronic stress state.

 • Regular, balanced meals